mikependon/RepoDB.NET/pages/getstarted/installation.md

 > Install-Package RepoDb.SQLite.System
 ```

-Then, call the bootstrapper to initialize the needed references.
+Once installed, call the globalized setup method to initialize all the dependencies for SQLite.

 ```csharp
 GlobalConfiguration